www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_patch_completed_test.md

 ### Response

-> HTTP status code only.
+The response will return only the HTTP status code.